nanda-mik/ourApp/README.md

-A WebApp that can be used to create blogs, a small real world project.
+**A WebApp that can be used to create blogs, a small real world project where you will learn about authentication, socket, server-side rendering and mongodb.**
-This app has session, cookies, chat, authentication features in it.

 ![](public/ourApp.PNG)